BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How you might feel at 6 weeks pregnant

 Though it’s common to be bloated at 6 weeks pregnant, you likely don’t look pregnant at all.
-Inside your 6 weeks pregnant belly, your rapidly growing pea-sized embryo will soon take up a greater amount of real estate in your belly.
+Inside your 6 weeks pregnant belly, your rapidly growing apple seed-sized embryo will soon take up a greater amount of real estate in your belly.
 So if you’re not ready to share your news with the world, you can enjoy your little secret for a little longer.
 Of course, if you’re 6 weeks pregnant with twins, belly expansion will happen a little sooner than it will for other moms-to-be.

 What does a pregnant belly feel like?

 So how does your stomach feel in early pregnancy?
 Your 6-weeks-pregnant bump isn’t much of a bump yet, so you’re the only one who will notice any differences.
 That said, since you’re probably starting to feel some cramping and bloating, your belly might feel a little bigger than normal.
-If pants feel tight or uncomfortable, now’s the time to integrate some stretchier waistbands to give that tummy room.
+If pants feel tight or uncomfortable, now’s the time to integrate some stretchier waistbands into your wardrobe to give that tummy some room.
 Whether that tummy expansion currently comes from your growing baby or just gas doesn’t really matter as long as you’re as comfy as possible.

 Anxiety in the earliest weeks of pregnancy is really common and often manifests physically for mamas.
-This is one of those times where really trying to connect with your body through mindfulness and meditation can be very powerful in managing your anxiety and getting you through those first few weeks!”
+This is one of those times that really trying to connect with your body through mindfulness and meditation can be very powerful in managing your anxiety and getting you through those first few weeks!”

 Ready to feel like yourself again?
 Here, some tips to live your best life at 6 weeks pregnant.